vilovnok/vilovnok/Readme.md

 ---

+## 💼 Experience
+**amoCRM | Junior NLP Engineer** *(Mart 2025 – September 2025)*
+- Developed an agent-based system for internal code analysis, which currently performs the initial stages of code review and helps reduce auditing time.
+- Deployed an inference cluster using Ray and vLLM for distributed model serving.
+- Improved user intent classification accuracy in the corporate messenger from 60% to 92% by fine-tuning a BERT-like model and optimizing inference through ONNX export.
+- Configured logging and integration with multiple microservices for client data collection and analysis using Airflow, MLflow, and S3.

+---

 ## 💡Projects
 - **Advisor**: LLM for selecting the most suitable vacancies or resumes
 - **Imaginarium AI**: Image generation service